-- 66.9 km of footpath (1.8km of which are paths in walkways between streets)
+- 67.7 km of footpath (1.8km of which are paths in walkways between streets)

-- 36.4 km of shared pathways
+- 38.6 km of shared pathways

 - 2.9 km of boardwalk

 - 16 pedestrian and cycle refuges

-- 9 bicycle racks with a total capacity of 90 bikes
+- 9 bicycle racks with a total capacity of 90 bikes.

 Of the 330km of urban roads that Council manages, only 23% of that length currently has a pathway on at least one side of the road.
-Another 48.7 km is without kerb and gutter.
-This means that often there is no reasonable flat walking area other than the road itself.
+This means that often there is no reasonably flat walking area other than the road itself.
 Potential roadside hazards that people must negotiate then include deep table drains, piped driveway crossings and irregular surfaces.

-- M.1 Annual maintenance and renewal budgets be increased to reflect the increasing size of the pathways network. - M.2.
-The standard of initial construction of pathways considers the whole of life implications of managing the asset over the long term. - M.3 Council consider the long term implications of the funding needed to sustain the pathways network when developing formal asset management and long term financial plans for its transport and other infrastructure
+- M.1 Annual maintenance and renewal budgets be increased to reflect the increasing size of the pathways network - M.2.
+The standard of initial construction of pathways consider the whole of life implications of managing the asset over the long term - M.3 Council consider the long term implications of the funding needed to sustain the pathways network when developing formal asset management and long term financial plans for its transport and other infrastructure.